GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 [info]: Created table schema_migrations
 ```

-This command creates sets up our database with the needed table in order to manage migrations.
+This command sets up our database with the needed table in order to manage migrations.

 ### Creating our Book model